Managing Warehousing Requirements During Peak Periods

 Peak season is an annual challenge for most of the stakeholders in our industry.
-Capacity CSO and co-founder Thom Campbell spoke to Inside Logistics on this issue and how to handle the test of surge warehousing in a dynamic supply chain environment.
+Capacity CSO and co-founder Thom Campbell spoke to Inside Logistics on this issue, managing warehouse requirements, and how to handle the test of surging demand for storage in a dynamic supply chain environment.

 Managing peak period shipment volume is a structural challenge in the U.S. economy.
 Those preoccupied with executing order fulfillment services spend much of the year thinking about and planning for it.
-The surge is a three- to four-month peak in first inbound, and then outbound shipments, with overlap.
+The surge is a three- to four-month peak, first to inbound and then outbound shipments, with overlap.
 Shipments to retailers come first, followed by a huge spike in shipments directly to consumers.
 Industries such as toys can see as much as 80 percent or more of their sales in a very short timeframe.

 This is primarily an issue for consumer products, because other verticals do not have such spikes in volume during peak season; demand for baby products and medical devices, for example, tends to be relatively flat throughout the year while demand for gift items spikes strongly toward year-end.